 Interview Questions Preparation Guide And Practice

 For example, if you were in charge of building an e-commerce website, you might talk about the platform you used, what challenges you faced, and how you dealt with them.
-That last part is particularly important because it tells the interviewer you’re the kind of person who can identify and solve problems.
+That last part is essential because it tells the interviewer you’re the kind of person who can identify and solve problems.

-However, it’s important to remember that interviewers want honest answers, so you should focus on one or two key skills rather than going overboard.
+However, it’s important to remember that interviewers want honest answers.
+So you should focus on one or two key skills rather than going overboard.

-Your Weakest Points
+What Are Your Weakest Points?

 Doing this shows potential employers that you know that you have the self-awareness to identify your shortcomings and work to correct them.
-After all, you can always polish your skillset and employers value hires that can take constructive feedback.
+After all, you can always polish your skillset, and employers value hires that can take constructive feedback.

-What Is Ideal Work For You?
+Interview Questions Preparation Guide- What Is Ideal Work For You?

-This also gives them a clue to your level of ambition, which can determine how much they’re willing to invest in terms of providing training.
+This also gives them a clue to your level of ambition, which can determine how much they’re willing to invest in providing training.
 For example, you might see yourself in a more senior position in five years, and saying so shows you have both ambition and company loyalty.

 What Makes You Unique?